-A. I was interested in writing about grief, and in particular a debilitating type known as “complicated grief,” where mourning is so severe that people can’t move forward in their lives.
+A. I was interested in writing about grief, and in particular a debilitating type known as “complicated" or "prolonged" grief, where mourning is so severe that people can’t move forward in their lives.
 I was looking for a concrete way to frame a condition that millions of people experience abstractly.

 At the time I was assigned some reporting on car design, and I was struck by the idea of a car’s engine being separated from its chassis, which happens a lot with vintage cars.
 It echoed the division between body and spirit that some believe occurs at the time of death.
 To me, it also suggested the emptiness of grief, when your own animating force or engine feels missing — or is replaced by another’s through your intense longing for that person.
 I thought that by constructing the plot around a missing engine I could serve all of the characters’ stories.

 Q. Were there any personal experiences or influences that informed the book?